 Hebrew civil years, which begin in the Spring, consist (usually) of twelve months.
 These months are Abib (Nisan) with 30 days, Iyar (29 days), Sivan (30 days), Tammuz (29 days), Ab (30 days), Elul (29 days), Tishri (30 days), Heshvan (29 or 30 days), Kislev 29 or 30 (29 or 30 days), Tebeth (29 days), Shebat (30 days) and Adar (29 days).

 There are several types of years in the Hebrew (Biblical) calendar.
 A deficient common year contains 353 days, a regular common year contains 354 days and a perfect common year contains 355 days.
 An intercalary or leap year is one where a thirteenth month, called Adar 1, is added.
 Leap years can be composed of 383, 384 or 385 days.

-Why New Moons were important in Biblical times
+Why New Moons were important

 Some ancient Israelites observed something called New Moons.
 When a New Moon occurred (roughly every 29 days) the people used the day not only to mark time but also to rejoice before God.
 King Saul, the first human king over a united Israel, held special meals or banquets on these days (1Samuel 20).
 New moons featured prominently in the Old Testament and even in the New Testament.